oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 alone for client authentication.
 The client identifier is unique in the context of an authorization server.

-The client identifier string size is left undefined by this specification.
+The client identifier is an opaque string whose size is left undefined by this specification.
 The client should avoid making assumptions about the identifier size.
 The authorization server SHOULD document the size of any identifier it issues.